 What is Pseudoephedrine?
 What You Need to Know

-Pseudoephedrine is a stimulant, but it is also commonly used to shrink mucous membranes that often become inflamed due to allergies or a cold.
-Therefore, you can find it in a number of allergy and cold medications including Aleve, Allegra, Claritin, Mucinex, and Zyrtec.
+It’s true that pseudoephedrine is a stimulant.
+But, medically, it is commonly used to shrink mucous membranes that often become inflamed due to allergies or a cold.
+This is why you can find it in a number of allergy and cold medications including Aleve, Allegra, Claritin, Mucinex, and Zyrtec.
 Although a lot of individuals only use it for medicinal purposes, some have found themselves abusing and misusing the substance.
 Many individuals purposely take an excessive amount of these medications to achieve a high similar to other stimulants like cocaine.
 In large doses, it will cause a sudden rush of energy, excitability, and hyperactivity.
 On the downside, taking this drug in excess can cause a rapid heartbeat and increased blood pressure which can lead to heart and cardiovascular issues.
 The effects of pseudoephedrine abuse can be very intense, so it’s important for individuals to go through a prescription drug rehab program.

 About Pseudoephedrine Abuse